 Even it's a little desk in your bedroom – that works.
 I worked from a corner in my dining room for over two years.
 You ladies with a formal dining room that never gets used….claim it!
 It's now your office!

-Have a decent computer (with internet access), printer, fax, phone and basic office supplies (paper, pens,stapler, tape etc.) For me….a chair would be my biggest investment besides the computer/laptop.
-Years of using a crappy task chair has left me with a lower back issue.
-I’m not crippled – but anyone that has experienced low back pain…yikes, it sucks.
+Have a decent computer (with internet access), printer, fax, phone and basic office supplies (paper, pens, stapler, tape etc.) For me….a chair would be my biggest investment besides the computer/laptop.
+Years of using a crappy task chair have left me with a lower back issue.
+I'm not crippled – but anyone that has experienced low back pain…yikes, it sucks.

 Your Virtual Assistant Journey